 Applications related to all aspects of alopecia areata are strongly encouraged, including basic science, translational research, technology, epidemiology, health services, and clinical research.
 Applications undergo a rigorous scientific review by a panel of experts and are then selected for funding based on patient input and Foundation priorities.
 Click here to learn about the projects we funded in 2019.

 Our next funding cycle is planned for 2022.
-Applications for the 2022 cycle will be invited in the fall of 2021.
-More information about the application and review process will be made available in the fall of 2021.
+More information about the application and review process will be made available in early 2022.